2shakilrafi/nnR/paper.md

+---
-title: 'nnR: A package to perform algebraic operations on neural networks'
+itle: 'nnR: A package to perform algebraic operations on neural networks'
 tags:
   - R
   - neural networks